Introduction: A Personal Journey into Sun Protection

 UVA Rays: Penetrative and Persistent

-Dr. Robyn Gmyrek of Unionderm in New York City adds that these rays also play a role in skin cancer development.
+Dr. Robyn Gmyrek, of Unionderm in New York City, further emphasizes the importance of understanding the role UVA rays play in skin cancer development.

 UVB Rays: Surface-Level Threats